kiboschool/tk-intro-to-data/src/lessons/intro-to-data/what-is-data-science.md

 Given its significance in modern-day organizations...
 - data science holds crucial importance to decision making and business success.
-- there is a growing need for professionals who are equipped with data science skills... could that be a data scientist??
+- there is a growing need for professionals who are equipped with data science skills... could that be you?

 ## Who is a data scientist?